 For the moment, the only health risk that has been conclusively linked to mobile phones is a higher risk of driving accidents.
 People who use mobile phones while driving, even with a hands-free kit, are easily distracted and are four times more likely to be involved in an accident.

 UPDATE: It has come to our attention that our main website mentions precautions that people can take if they are concerned about mobile phones, while this blog post does not.
 In light of that, here’s what we say over on our main Healthy Living site, for people who want to take action while new research is being carried out.

-“Until we get a conclusive answer, the Government recommends that people take precautions.
-It advises mobile phone users to keep their call times short.
-And children under the age of 16 should only use mobile phones for essential calls, because their head and nervous systems may still be developing.
-You can read the Government recommendations in full at the Department of Health website.”
+“Until we get a conclusive answer, the Government recommends some precautions for people who have concerns.
+For example, adults using mobile phones could minimise their exposure by keeping calls short.
+And children under the age of 16 should only use mobile phones for essential calls.